 - The results of the first validation study were published in January 2018 in the European Journal of Neurology.
 Results of the study concluded that the PDCS appears to be a feasible, acceptable, reproducible and valid scale.

-- A second and more extensive validation study, aimed at reaffirming the first study’s findings, has recently been completed and is currently awaiting publication.
+- A second and more extensive validation study, aimed at reaffirming the first study’s findings, was completed in July 2018 and published in April 2019.
 This study involved 22 centres and 700 patients across 14 countries.

 Using the PDCS